 Specifically, females from the generation just before phenotyping (G8 for body mass and G9 for age at first reproduction) were allowed to mate and lay eggs for 24h, 19 days after emergence as adults.
-For each line, 30 clutches were randomly chosen and the number of eggs in each clutch were counted and then placed in individual 8cm-diameter boxes.
+For each line, 30 clutches were randomly chosen and their number of eggs were counted.
+The clutches were then placed in individual 8cm-diameter boxes.
 Hatching rate was recorded for each clutch three days after collection.
 For each line, we monitored larval development of groups of 10 larvae under an ad libitum food diet (1.5g of E. kuhnellia eggs per group, twice a week) and groups of 10 larvae under a stressful food diet (0.5g of E. kuhnellia eggs per group, twice a week), maintained in 8cm-diameter boxes.
 For each of the 14 lines selected for female body mass, we monitored eight groups of 10 larvae fed ad libitum and 10 groups of 10 larvae under food stress (for a total of 2,520 larvae).
 For each of the 10 lines selected for age at first reproduction, we monitored 15 groups of 10 larvae fed ad libitum and 15 under food stress (for a total of 3,000 larvae).
 We recorded the number of surviving larvae, pupae and adults daily for the entire duration of development to adulthood.
 These data were used to compute development time from egg to adult and larval survival rate.
 Upon emergence, individuals were sexed and moved to individual boxes.
 All individuals that survived to adulthood (both males and females) were weighed two days after their emergence.
-When possible, couples were formed immediately after weighing (or the next day at the latest), by putting one male and one female in a 5cm-diatemeter box together with the same diet they received as larvae (ad libitum diet: 0.35g of E. kuhnellia eggs per couple twice a week; stressful diet: 0.1g per couple twice a week).
+When possible, couples were formed immediately after weighting (or the next day at the latest), by keeping one male and one female in a 5cm-diatemeter box together with the same diet they received as larvae (ad libitum diet: 0.35g of E. kuhnellia eggs per couple twice a week; stressful diet: 0.1g per couple twice a week).
 Twenty-four couples were formed per female body mass line per diet and 48 couples were formed per line selected for age at first reproduction (total of 672 and 960 monitored couples, respectively).
-Couples were checked daily for eggs and males were rotated between females to limit the effect of individual males on female fecundity.
+Females were checked daily for eggs and males were rotated between females to limit the effect of individual males on female fecundity.
 When eggs were laid, age at first reproduction was recorded and both the female and its current male partner were placed in a large box (10 x 5 x 5cm) containing reproducing couples of the same line and diet, with a maximum of 48 individuals per box.
-Individuals from each line and diet were gathered in one box and two boxes for the female body mass and age at first reproduction selection schemes, respectively (total = 28 and 40 boxes, respectively).
+Individuals from each line and diet were gathered in one box and two boxes for the female body mass and age at first reproduction selection experiments, respectively (total = 28 and 40 boxes, respectively).
 Adults that had already reproduced were fed twice a week, again following a diet that matched their larval and adult stages (ad libitum diet: 0.17g of E. kuhnellia eggs per individual twice a week; stressful diet: 0.05g per individual twice a week).
 Once a week, fecundity was measured by counting the number of clutches laid during the last 24h.
 Twice a week, adult survival was measured by counting and sexing live and dead adults.
 Fecundity and survival were monitored until the death of all individuals (1,344 and 1,920 individuals followed for body mass and age at first reproduction schemes, respectively).

 Statistical treatments